Jon Bisset - General Manager

 Contact Amy regarding any membership matters, questions, comments or feedback.

-Erin Turner - Campaigns Coordinator
+Erin Turner - Policy & Advocacy Officer

 Erin Turner joined the CBAA in 2013 to coordinate election campaign activities.
 Previously Erin worked as the Policy and Campaigns Officer at the Australian Communications Consumer Action Network (ACCAN) where she fought for consumer rights.
 She has also worked at the Sheila McKechnie Foundation, a UK organisation that connects, informs and supports social campaigners.
 Erin has a Master of Politics and Public Policy and an academic interest in regulation and human rights.
 Before she knew what public policy was, Erin was a co-director of an independent theatre company and toured with productions across Australia and the UK.

-Emma Couch - Membership Services Assistant
+Emma Couch - Member Services Assistant

 Emma studied Journalism at the University of Western Sydney, completing a 1 year internship with Koori Radio in her final year of studies.
 During this time she worked on a news program with Sydney’s Community Television Station TVS, and a documentary for the Refugee Soccer Program, Football United.

 After a short stint teaching English in Europe, Emma has returned to Sydney to get stuck into the wonderful world of Community Broadcasting.